usds/discovery-sprint-guide/preparing.md

 We break the rest of the preparation stage into three main components: staffing, planning, and the kick-off.
 The sprint kick-off gets the organization and sprint team together to understand the organization’s questions and sets expectations for the duration of the sprint.

 ### Staffing
-Because the intent of a discovery sprint is to put fresh eyes on an issue, the Sprint team should be made up of people who do not bear direct responsibility for solving any uncovered issues.
-At USDS, Sprint staffing is done by the leadership team.
+Because the intent of a discovery sprint is to put fresh eyes on an issue, a discovery sprint team should be made up of people who do not bear direct responsibility for solving any uncovered issues.

+> At USDS, Sprint staffing is done by the leadership team.
 A call will go out for volunteers who have an interest in participating in a sprint in general, a specific needed skill, or the upcoming sprint topic specifically.
 Due to other project commitments and responsibilities, it can sometimes be challenging to pull a team together quickly, but as a rule we try not to begin a sprint until the team is fully staffed.

 The sprint team is the heart of a successful sprint.
 Sprint teams are necessarily small, usually 4-6 people.
 Sprint teams need to move quickly, often including actual travel requirements and the larger the team, the  more communication and coordination is needed.
 The makeup of a particular team will depend on the specifics of the problem they will be solving.
 A typical team has the following skillsets:

 - Project leadership (the sprint lead)
 - Product management